Real Estate Terminology, Probates, Living Trusts, and Conservatorships

 Testamentary Trust

-The trust comes into being only as a result of the death of a person whose will provides for the creation of the trust after his death, hence, the term “testamentary.”
-Once in existence, this trust is irrevocable.
+The trust becomes irrevocable only after the death of a person whose will provides for its creation after his death, hence the term “testamentary.”

 Testate